FailAcademy/learning/wdp-vancouver/_slides/week-02/04a-intro-to-jquery.md

 ---

-# jQuery's claim to fame
+# jQuery's Claim to Fame

-jQuery's main claim to fame, and it's original purpose, was to make selecting and manipulating DOM elements much simpler, by wrapping JavaScript's *native* DOM manipulation methods in an easy to use *API* (no more long method names like `getElementByClassName`), and to provide convenience methods for parsing and updating HTML.
+jQuery's main claim to fame&mdash;and it's original purpose&mdash;was to make selecting and manipulating DOM elements simpler.

+It does this by wrapping JavaScript's *native* DOM manipulation methods in an easy to use *API* (i.e. no more long method names like `getElementByClassName()`), and to provide **convenience methods** for parsing and updating HTML.

 ---